DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/environment_variable_configuration.rst

 ==================================================

 There is a small number of environment variables that can be set to control the behaviour of some DIRAC components.
-These variables can either be set in the ``bashrc`` file of a client or server installation or set manually when desired.
+These variables can either be set in the ``bashrc`` file of a *client or server* installation or set manually when desired.

+DIRAC_VOMSES
+  Can be set to point to a folder containing VOMSES information.
+See :ref:`multi_vo_dirac`

+DIRACSYSCONFIG
+  If set, its value should be (the full location on the file system of) a DIRAC cfg file, whose content will be used for the DIRAC configuration
+  (see :ref:`<dirac-cs-structure>`)

 DIRAC_DEBUG_DENCODE_CALLSTACK
   If set, debug information for the encoding and decoding will be printed out